dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 FAULTS

-1. As a general principle anything which detracts from the perfection of a bloom, or an exhibit, is a "fault" and the seriousness or otherwise of the fault depends upon the degree of imperfection.
+1. As a general principle anything that detracts from the perfection of a bloom, or an exhibit, is a "fault" and the seriousness or otherwise of the fault depends upon the degree of imperfection.
+Whereas a damaged, eaten, or malformed floret at the rear of the bloom does little to detract from its beauty and overall perfection, that same defect on the face of the bloom, one which mars its beauty, would be considered a very serious fault.
 In judging an exhibit the following faults must be evaluated accordingly.

 2. It is a VERY SERIOUS fault if a bloom:

-(g) has a centre which is hard and green, large and undeveloped or badly distorted
+g.
+Has a centre that is hard and green, large and undeveloped or badly distorted.

-(h) has a gap created by a missing outer floret (this refers to Groups 1-3 only)
+i.
+Has a gap created by a missing outer floret.

-(i) seriously departs from the standard formation of the group of dahlia for which the class calls.
+j.
+Seriously departs from the standard formation of the class of dahlia for which the class calls.

 3. Faults of a LESSER DEGREE, in accordance with the amount by which the fault detracts from the perfection of a bloom, are as follows:

-(d) florets lacking freshness or which are bleached, discoloured, faded, eaten, bruised, malformed or otherwise blemished
+d.
+Florets lacking freshness or which are bleached, discoloured, faded, eaten, bruised, malformed or otherwise blemished on the rear of the bloom.

-(g) uneven or inconsistent colouring, but this does not apply to bi-coloured blooms
+g.
+Uneven or inconsistent colouring, but this does not apply to bi-coloured or variegated blooms.

-(b) When several blooms are shown together in an exhibit. it is a fault for them to face at different angles.
+When several blooms are shown together in an exhibit, it is a fault for them to face at different angles.

 EVALUATION OF MULTI-VASE EXHIBITS